The Hardcore Holidayoff

 Finally, Barista Minion, the real one, trots over, a serving tray clung to her chest.

 “Erm, so, if it’s quite alright, I wanted to apologize.
 I headed up Coffee Mass because I thought people would play by the rules.
-You’re only supposed to serve drinks based on the good you see in people, and I really, really hope this doesn’t hurt my score, because I think everyone who comes in here gets to rate it, thanks… sorry.
+You’re only supposed to serve drinks based on the good you see in people, and I really, really hope this doesn’t hurt my score, because I think everyone who comes in here gets to rate it, thanks… and sorry, again – truly sorry.
 I know Vendetta Minion went completely overboard with that.
 That didn’t reflect the holiday spirit and I need your forgiveness.
 If the Roastmaster finds out that… I mean I… I don’t know how to really explain that to him, and I know he hates Knights, but that was essentially an entire glass of-“

 Bloise clears his throat.
 “It tasted perfectly fine, thank you,” he says, the first thing out of his mouth since “the downing” and winning an explicit reaction from most of the minions in the coffee shop: mostly negative, but a few more than a little enchanted by his words.

 Of course, Minions of the High Overlord and very intimate adult things go together about as well as a running woodsaw and your fingers: no matter how curious you get, you only need to try it once to realize it’s just no fun at all.
-That said, them having a curious fascination with it isn’t unheard of, just very, very looked down upon by the High Overlord, who firmly believes that filial love should overwhelm all lower forms of being, from hunger to sex.
+That said, them having a curious fascination with it isn’t unheard of, just very, very looked down upon by the High Overlord, who firmly believes that filial love should overwhelm all lower forms of knowing a person, from hunger to sex.

 This colorful sidebar about topics we shouldn’t even discuss pushed aside, Barista Minion flinches back upon hearing such a positive comment from the mage.

-“I… I uh…” she stumbles over her words, cheeks flushed like a horizon.
+“I… I uh…” she stumbles over her words, cheeks flushed like a white horizon.
 “You really shouldn’t play it down I’m afraid I really insulted y-“

 “Not at all,” Harmony says, sitting casually, though with her fingers affixed firmly together, resting on her stomach.
 “I was wrong, and I will admit the balance of sugar was welcome with such a unique texture.
 I’d even say it was delicious.” she exchanges a sly, good-humored, entirely shameless glance to Bloise, who nods in affirmation.
 He turns back to the barista.